luca-citino/luca-citino.github.io/talks.md

 **Dance for the rain or pay for insurance?
 An empirical analysis of the Italian crop insurance market**

+- Trento, March 2023 - *Joint BoI/U Trento workshop on The economics of climate change*
 - Paris, December 2022 - *CEPR 5th Joint Research Conference on Firm Financing, Organization and Dynamics*
 - Rome, October 2022 - *BoI workshop on the effects of climate change on the Italian economy*
 - Online, September 2022 - *1st Annual Workshop of the ECB Research Cluster on Climate Change*